kubernetes/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 ## Verifying that the data is encrypted

 Data is encrypted when written to etcd.
-After restarting your `kube-apiserver`, any newly created or updated secret should be encrypted when stored.
-To verify, you can use the `etcdctl` command line program to retrieve the contents of your secret.
+After restarting your `kube-apiserver`, any newly created or updated Secret or other resource types configured in `EncryptionConfiguration` should be encrypted when stored.
+To verify, you can use the `etcdctl` command line program to retrieve the contents of your secret data.

 1. Create a new secret called `secret1` in the `default` namespace: